Location icon Find your local

 4 Ways to Reduce Indoor Air Contaminants in Your Home

 Did you know that your home’s HVAC system can play a part in keeping your family healthy?
-Indoor air contaminants can easily circulate in your home, which is why you need to tasks steps to reduce their impacts.
+Indoor air contaminants can circulate in your home, which is why you need to reduce their impact.
 Here are four ways that you can reduce viruses, bacteria and other pollutants in your home’s air.

 1. Choose a HEPA Filter

 HEPA (High-particulate air) filters can improve your air quality by reducing debris, allergens, dust, bacteria, mould spores and some viruses from the air.
 HEPA filters achieve this with very small filter sizes.
 They can remove things as small as 0.1 microns from the air.
-It’s important to note that a HEPA filter can reduce the number of viruses in your home but can’t eliminate them.
+It’s important to note that a HEPA filter can reduce viruses in the air but can’t eliminate them.

-HEPA filters need to be cleaned regularly to keep doing their job properly.
+HEPA filters must be cleaned regularly to do their job properly.

 2. Control Your Humidity